 SUPERVISION: Supervision is critical to keeping children safe.
 I and any assistants in my program will appropriately supervise children in order to ensure their health and safety at all times.
 I will use good judgement and consider several factors in determining the appropriate level of supervision for children including age, developmental needs, behavioral characteristics, the nature of activities and the space we are using, as well as the number of caregivers present at any given time.
 If you have any questions about how I supervise the children in my program, feel free to ask me.

-TERMINATION POLICY: In order to cancel enrollment, written notice must be provided at least two weeks in advance.
+TERMINATION POLICY: In order to cancel enrollment by the family, written notice must be provided at least two weeks in advance.
+The provider may terminate care at any time without notice or for any reason.

 ENROLLMENT/CAPACITY: My current licensed capacity is 8, which is posted on my license.
 At any one time, I can only care for the number of children that I've been licensed for, which may include my own children, depending on their ages.
 In addition, EEC regulations state that I cannot care for more than three (3) children under the age of two (2) without an assistant, with one of those children being at least 15 months old AND walking unassisted.
 If you have concerns or questions about the number of children in my care, please feel free to discuss them with me.